zzhangjii/learning-library/oci-library/qloudable/Deploying_OCI_Streaming_service/Deploying_OCI_Streaming_service.md

 oci setup config
 ```

 2. Accept the default location.
 For user OCI switch to OCI Console window.
 Click Human Icon and then your user name.
-In the user details page click **copy** to copy the OCID. **Also note down your region name as showin in OCI Console window**.
+In the user details page click **copy** to copy the OCID. **Also note down your region name as shown in OCI Console window**.
 Paste the OCID in ssh session.

 <img src="https://raw.githubusercontent.com/oracle/learning-library/master/oci-library/qloudable/Deploying_OCI_Streaming_service/img/Stream_004.PNG" alt="image-alt-text" height="100" width="100">